A Unified Formula of the Optimal Portfolio for Piecewise Hyperbolic Absolute Risk Aversion Utilities: A unified formula of the optimal portfolio

 \section{A unified formula of the optimal portfolio}

 We proceed to show the optimal terminal wealth, the wealth process and the portfolio vector of PHARA utilities for Problem \eqref{prob-main}.
-The basic approach is the martingale method and concavification techniques (\cite{P1986,C2000,LL2020}).
-By duality arguments, we can get the optimal terminal wealth, and hence we can get the optimal wealth process by the martingale method.
+The basic approach is the martingale method and the concavification technique.
 Above all, Proposition \ref{Thm_opt_wealth_process} proposes a five-term division of the optimal wealth process.
-The proof is included in the Appendix.
+The proof is included in Appendix \ref{app:proof}.

 \begin{proposition} Suppose that the concave envelope $U^{**}$ has the form in Definition \ref{def_PHARA} and $R_k \in [0, \infty]$ for each $k \in \{0,1,\cdots, n\}$.
 For Problem \eqref{prob-main},

 (1) the optimal terminal wealth is given by